How to use a bullet journal key for rapid logging in the bullet journal method!

 I use dots/dashes for notes and reminders.

-I use a circle to differentiate them from the other tasks and notes.
+I use a circle to differentiate them from other tasks and notes.

 If I need to prioritize something I use the exclamation mark!
 I find that these simple symbols help me log my lists so easily and keep on track of everything seamlessly.

-If your bullet journal notebook doesn’t come with the appropriate key page, such as mine shown above, you just need to write it on a paper like I did.
+If your bullet journal notebook doesn’t come with the specific key page, you just need to write it on a page like I did.
+Put it somewhere that is easy to find such as the first or back page of your journal.

 Bullet Journal Key Ideas

-Here are a few of my favorite inspiration for bullet journal, I love the designs.
-Check their beautiful bullet journal accounts!
+Here are a few of my favorite accounts that have some great inspiration for bullet journal, I love the designs.
+Be sure to check their beautiful bullet journal pages for more ideas.